The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Clarifications on the Nature of Normalisers

-If one does choose to also compose a $\textit{parameterised scaling}$, then the affine divergence \textit{must} be reconsidered, due to the addition of several new terms in the divergence.
+If one chooses to retain the $\textit{parameterised scaling}$, then the affine divergence \textit{must} be reconsidered, due to the addition of several new terms in the divergence.
 This is a higher order in the learning rate and is non-trivial to correct.
-This does not invalidate conclusions regarding normalisation, as the stated normaliser-like approaches still reduce the divergence, but may not identically cancel it.
+This does not invalidate conclusions regarding normalisation under the original context.
+But retention of parameterised scalings results in the divergence being only mitigated rather than identically cancelled.

-If we consider the parameterised rescaling step as an additional affine layer, like those present in BatchNorm and LayerNorm, then when composed with the existing affine layer, it becomes the expression of \textit{Eqn.}~\ref{Eqn:ParameterisedRescaling}, with $\tilde{x}$ indicating some preprocessing to $\vec{x}$ --- such as BatchNorm's standardisation.
+Considering the parameterised rescaling step as an additional affine layer, like those present in BatchNorm and LayerNorm, then when composed with the existing affine layer, it becomes the expression of \textit{Eqn.}~\ref{Eqn:ParameterisedRescaling}, with $\tilde{x}$ indicating some preprocessing to $\vec{x}$ --- such as BatchNorm's standardisation.

 Implementing the gradient-descent step update yields \textit{Eqn.}~\ref{Eqn:ParameterisedRescalingUpdate}.